Tabs Widget for Website. No-code - Poper

 Try the live tabs widget

 Live demo, not a screenshot.
-Add tabs, switch orientation, toggle scrollable overflow.
+Add tabs, switch layout template, toggle dark mode.
 What you see here is what ships to your site.

 How to use it